-During qualified sampling, data is sampled on every clock.
+During qualified sampling, a single sample of all sampled signals is collected each time the trigger condition is true.
+When a trigger condition occurs, instead of filling the entire buffer, the IICE collects the single sample and then waits for the next trigger to acquire the next sample.
 The following example uses qualified sampling to examine the data for a given number of clock cycles.
 To create a complex trigger event to perform qualified sampling:

-- 1. As a prerequisite in the instrumentor GUI: - From the Configure IICE dialog box, select the IICE Controller tab, click the State Machine triggering radio button, and enter a value in the Counter width field to define the width of the sample buffer. - Select the IICE Sampler tab and enable the Allow qualified sampling check box. - 2.
-From the debugger GUI, select qualified\fill from the Sample Mode drop-down menu.
+- 1. As a prerequisite in the instrumentor GUI: - From the Configure IICE dialog box, select the IICE Controller tab, click the State Machine triggering radio button, and enter a value in the Counter width field to define the width of the sample buffer. - Select the IICE Sampler tab and enable the Allow qualified sampling check box. - From the debugger GUI, select qualified\fill or qualified\int from the Sample Mode drop-down menu.
+For more information, see -qualified\sampling 0|1, on page 57.